danilosarti/danilosarti.github.io/content/authors/admin/_index.md

 - Computational and applied statistics
 - Machine learning
 - Statistics and data science applied to economics and econometrics
-- Financial modelling and Financial economics
+- Financial Modelling and Financial economics
 - Statistics and data science applied to health care sector
 - Statistics and data science applied to biotech and agriculture
 - Information technology management